1996 California Proposition 218: Ballot Questions in Local Tax Elections

 Local governments in California are generally allowed to write the ballot question for tax elections required under Proposition 218.
 The ballot question is the actual text that appears on the election ballot when voters cast their vote on a tax measure.
 How the ballot question is written can affect the outcome of a tax election.
-Issues often arise concerning the impartiality of ballot questions prepared by local governments that support tax measures they submit to the voters.
+Issues sometimes arise concerning the impartiality of ballot questions prepared by local governments regarding tax measures they submit to the voters.

 California courts have generally allowed local governments significant leeway in preparing tax election ballot questions.
-Ballot questions can sometimes be misleading to many voters or may include incomplete information regarding the specifics of a tax measure.
-Local governments also sometimes "poll test" their ballot questions in an effort to further increase the chances of passing a tax measure.
+Local governments sometimes "poll test" their ballot questions in an effort to increase the chances of passing a tax measure.
 This process involves conducting polling before officially calling an election to determine the specific ballot measure language that yields the highest level of voter support.

-When controversial ballot questions are prepared by local governments, often the only practical remedy available to voters is to make the controversial ballot question a political issue during the tax measure political campaign, including informing voters about the specifics of the ballot controversy.
+When controversial ballot questions are prepared by local governments, often the only practical remedy is to make the controversial ballot question a political issue during the tax measure campaign.

 Effective January 1, 2018, if a proposed local government measure imposes a tax or raises the rate of a tax, the ballot must include in the statement of the measure to be voted on the amount of money to be raised annually, the rate of the tax, and the duration of the tax to be levied.
 The statement of the tax measure must be a true and impartial synopsis of the purpose of the proposed tax measure, and must be in language that is neither argumentative nor likely to create prejudice for or against the tax measure.
 The statement requirement applies regardless of whether the tax measure is proposed by the local governing body or is submitted to the local voters as an initiative or referendum measure.

 Local Politicians "Letting the Voters Decide"

 The voter approval requirements for local taxes under Proposition 218 are legally mandatory.
-Thus, local politicians place tax measures on the ballot for voter approval not by a voluntary choice in support of protecting local taxpayers, but rather in response to the constitutional mandates of Proposition 218.
+Thus, local politicians place tax measures on the ballot for voter approval not by a voluntary choice in support of protecting local taxpayers, but rather in response to the constitutional requirements of Proposition 218.

 In addition, when local politicians vote to place a local tax measure on the ballot, they are also approving that tax on the merits.
 This is typically done in the form of a local ordinance or resolution approving the tax.
 However, the tax approval does not become effective unless and until approved by the voters.

-Local politicians sometimes claim they are merely "letting the voters decide" when they vote on a tax proposal that would levy a new tax, a tax increase, or a tax extension.
-However, this is generally done by local politicians in an effort to avoid political accountability for supporting a tax on the merits.
+Local politicians sometimes state they are merely "letting the voters decide" when they vote on a tax proposal that would levy a new tax, a tax increase, or a tax extension.
+However, such statements are generally done by local politicians to avoid political accountability for supporting a tax on the merits.